 The age of your Supra affects the price of your insurance premium along with other factors, including:

 Body type.
 The Supra is a sports car, which makes it more expensive to insure than a sedan.
+Its trim levels also can affect your insurance premium since the 3.0, 3.0 Premium and A91 Edition come with more features than the base model 2.0.

 Fuel.
 The Supra gets around 24/31 city/highway MPG, which is good for a sports car.
 Gasoline cars are slightly less expensive to insure than diesel cars, which comes as a plus.